Massimiliano-Cristaldi/Zephyr/README.md

 Key features:
 - Add contacts, create groups, switch to different profiles
+- Change nickname, icon, and (if you are a group admin) group title and group icon
 - Save users into your contact list with custom nicknames
 - Text messages, audio messages and attachments, with the ability to reply to your own or others' messages
 - Emojis and text-styling (bold, italics, underlined)